lucylai96/lucylai96.github.io/letters.md

 3. Please try to send me a reminder **one week before your application(s) is due!** I’m usually good at keeping track of things, but we all make mistakes sometimes :-) You are never bothering me by sending me more reminders.

 ### tips and reminders
-- If you need to provide my information, you can use the following: <br>
+- If you need to provide my information, you can use the following:
-        Lucy Lai<br>
+    > Lucy Lai<br>
         Assistant Teaching Professor <br>
         Department of Cognitive Science<br>
         University of California San Diego<br>